The Sales Conversation – What can go wrong?

 - The client really needs help and they don’t get it because you failed to clearly communicate how you can help, the value of your work to them and how they will benefit from it.

-- The client really needs help and wants to go ahead but doesn’t because you missed out an important part of the sales process – sometimes it can be just one question that makes all the difference (I’ll go into this in more detail in a video later this month).
+- The client really needs help and wants to go ahead but doesn’t because you missed out an important step in the sales process – sometimes it can be just one question that makes all the difference.

-- The client had some concerns that you could have cleared up if you’d only asked them directly.
-Or you did ask directly but then shied away from fully addressing or exploring them.
+- The client had some concerns that you could have cleared up if you’d only asked them directly if they had any.
+Or you did ask directly but then shied away from fully addressing them.

 - You don’t agree a follow up process so neither of you feel clear and both of you are left wondering what the next steps are.

-In each of these cases the reason I say it’s “gone wrong” is because it boils down to someone who could really benefit from your help in making a big change to an area of their life – whether it’s business, career, relationships or health – but they decided not to make that change (or didn’t make a decision at all) because you didn’t connect deeply and guide them through a supportive sales conversation.
+In each of these cases the reason I say it’s “gone wrong” is because it boils down to someone who could really benefit from your help not getting that help – whether it’s business, career, relationships or health.
+And they decided not to make that change (or didn’t make a decision at all) because you didn’t connect deeply and guide them through a supportive sales conversation.

 Why does this happen?

-Well here’s the thing: Very often it can be exactly because of your over-worrying about those things I talked about at the beginning of this article – and internal focus on yourself and your own anxieties, versus your external focus on the client (in other words your heart-centred focus is lacking).
+Well here’s the thing: Very often it can be exactly because of your over-worrying about those things I talked about at the beginning of this article – an internal focus on yourself and your own anxieties, instead of an outward focus on the client (in other words your heart-centred focus is lacking).